sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/getting_started.md

 # Getting Started
 {: .no_toc }

-This section provides guidance on the initial steps to start working with the SidecarT board.
+This section provides guidance on the initial steps to start working with the SidecarTridge Multi-device board.
 If you are a developer or maker it includes prerequisites, board assembly instructions, setup and configuration.
-Developers and Makers can also ensure a smooth start to their journey with the SidecarT board by following the procedures outlined in this and coming sections.
+Developers and Makers can also ensure a smooth start to their journey with the Multi-device board by following the procedures outlined in this and coming sections.

 <details open markdown="block">
   <summary>